illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 Note that if you are not connected to on-campus internet, you will need to use a Virtual Private Network (VPN) to connect to your VM.
 Instructions on downloading and using the UIUC VPN can be found [here](https://answers.uillinois.edu/illinois/98773).
 An alternative to using the UIUC VPN is to SSH twice.
 You can first SSH into your EWS account and then into your personal VM.
 Just remember that this causes potentially double the network lag!

-### Enabling password-less authentication with you VM
+### Enabling password-less authentication with your VM

 If you have generated an SSH key on your local machine (see [Using SSH keys](#using-ssh-keys) below), you can export your public key to your VM using the following command:
 ```console